benwoosley/coder-den/README.md

 The content on the website can be customized with Light/Dark mode, as well as any accent color that the user chooses!

 For simplicity sake, XAMPP is recommended if hosting the website on a local machine.
+Use the root account of phpmyadmin with no password by default.
+The image uploading may require some tweaking to get it to work on your system.

 Developed by Gunnar Benson, Benjamin Jackson, and Benjamin Woosley.